Agent Liberty: Other characters named Agent Liberty

-During the Codename: Patriot arc, a new female Agent Liberty has been seen as part of President Martin Suarez' security team.
-It is unknown at this time if she is connected to the Sons of Liberty, or even her predecessor Benjamin Lockwood, or if she is in fact yet another agent in General Lane's considerable list of operatives.
-The new Agent Liberty is apparently killed by Ursa when she attacks the White House during the War of the Supermen.
+During the Codename: Patriot arc, an unidentified female incarnation of Agent Liberty appears as part of President Martin Suarez's security team.
+Agent Liberty is killed by Ursa when she attacks the White House during the War of the Supermen storyline.

 In other media

-A heavily modified incarnation of Benjamin "Ben" Lockwood / Agent Liberty appears in Supergirl, portrayed by Sam Witwer.
-Introduced in the fourth season, this version is described as "ruthless and terrifying" as well as "a brilliant orator in the guise of a family man" who has "eerie abilities of persuasion and manipulation".
-Additionally, he was originally a mild-mannered college history professor who lost his home and father Peter (portrayed by Xander Berkeley) during the events of the second and third seasons respectively.
-Upon being fired by the university he worked at for his anti-alien opinions, Ben was approached by Lex Luthor's subordinates, Mercy and Otis Graves, who gave him the equipment needed to become a self-proclaimed "Agent of Liberty".
-Ben subsequently goes on to found the Children of Liberty to create a human-first world order and rid National City of alien life whilst keeping these activities a secret from his wife Lydia (portrayed by Sarah Smyth) and son George (portrayed by Graham Verchere).
+A modified Benjamin "Ben" Lockwood / Agent Liberty appears in Supergirl, portrayed by Sam Witwer.
+This version is a college history professor who lost his home and father Peter during the events of the second and third seasons respectively.
+Upon being fired by the university for his anti-alien opinions, Ben was approached by Lex Luthor's subordinates, Mercy and Otis Graves, who gave him the equipment needed to become a self-proclaimed "Agent of Liberty".
+Ben subsequently goes on to found the Children of Liberty and create a human-first world order, ridding National City of alien life whilst keeping his actions secret from his wife Lydia and son George.